Hertz: Electromagnetic radiation

 Electromagnetic radiation is often described by its frequency—the number of oscillations of the perpendicular electric and magnetic fields per second—expressed in hertz.

 Radio frequency radiation is usually measured in kilohertz (kHz), megahertz (MHz), or gigahertz (GHz), with the latter known as microwaves.
-Light is electromagnetic radiation that is even higher in frequency, and has frequencies in the range of tens of terahertz (THz, infrared) to a few petahertz (PHz, ultraviolet), with the visible spectrum being 400–790 THz.
+Light is electromagnetic radiation that is even higher in frequency, and has frequencies in the range of tens of terahertz (THz)—infrared—to a few petahertz (PHz) — ultraviolet.
+The visible spectrum is around 400–790 THz.
 Electromagnetic radiation with frequencies in the low terahertz range (intermediate between those of the highest normally usable radio frequencies and long-wave infrared light) is often called terahertz radiation.
-Even higher frequencies exist, such as that of X-rays and gamma rays, which can be measured in exahertz (EHz).
+Higher frequencies, such as those of X-rays and gamma rays, can be described in exahertz (EHz).

-For historical reasons, the frequencies of light and higher frequency electromagnetic radiation are more commonly specified in terms of their wavelengths or photon energies: for a more detailed treatment of this and the above frequency ranges, see Electromagnetic spectrum.
+For historical and practical reasons, electromagnetic radiation from infrared and above is commonly specified in terms of its wavelength in nm; X-rays and above by their photon energies in eV (keV to GeV and above).
+For a more detailed treatment of these frequency ranges, see Electromagnetic spectrum.

 Gravitational waves

-Current observations of gravitational waves are conducted in the 30–7000 Hz range by laser interferometers like LIGO, and the nanohertz (1–1000 nHz) range by pulsar timing arrays.
-Future space-based detectors are planned to fill in the gap, with LISA operating from 0.1–10 mHz (with some sensitivity from 10 μHz to 100 mHz), and DECIGO in the 0.1–10 Hz range.
+Observations of gravitational waves are conducted in the 30–7000 Hz range by laser interferometers like LIGO, and the nanohertz (1–1000 nHz) range by pulsar timing arrays.
+Future space-based detectors are planned to fill in the gap, with LISA operating from 0.1 to 10 mHz (with some sensitivity from 10 μHz to 100 mHz), and DECIGO in the 0.1–10 Hz range.